ui/stamps-api-docs/source/activity_api.rst

 A. Request
 ----------

 You can query a user's activity list by calling the API with these parameters.
+Only 50 activities will be returned per API call.

 =================== =========== =======================
 Parameter           Required    Description
 =================== =========== =======================
-user                Yes         Email address / Member ID indicating customer token               Yes         Merchant's Authentication token older_than          No          Activity ID.
+user                Yes         Email/mobile number identifying the member token               Yes         Merchant's Authentication token older_than          No          Activity ID.
 50 activities will be returned that are older than this ID.
-If missing, will return latest 50 activities
+If not provided, will return the latest 50 activities.
 =================== =========== =======================

 Here's an example of a Activity List API call using cURL.